Will I be able to provide these services immediately after taking the course?

 Yes, in fact, we recommend that you start right away so that you can immediately incorporate your new knowledge base into your practice.
 Please note that nurses require a doctors order before they are able to inject Botox, Fillers or sclerotherapy.
 Please note that these courses are intended for medical professionals who are willing to prepare well and are fast at absorbing information – you will learn a lot in a short period of time!

-Are Dr. Martin and the staff available to answer questions after the course?
+Are the staff available to answer questions after the course?

 Yes, they are available by phone or email and will attempt to assist you with any questions that you may have regarding injections, assessment or business.
 If significant coaching is required, then you will be offered a package of coaching sessions by 30 minute segments.

-Can nurses provide treatment like Botox, Filler or sclerotherapy without a doctor's or nurse practitioner’s order?
+Can nurses provide treatment like Botox or Fillers without a doctor's or nurse practitioner’s order?

 No, a nurse must have a Canadian physician or NP's order to provide any injections in every province.
 The doctor however only has to see the patient at the beginning of therapy to outline the treatment plan and provide informed consent.
 After that, he/she may delegate the actual injections to a nurse.
 A new consultation is required when there is a change in the patient’s status eg. New diagnosis of cancer, or one year has elapsed.